Economy of Greenland: Animal husbandry

 Animal husbandry consists mainly of sheep farming, with free-grazing flocks.
 Modern sheep farming methods were introduced in the early 20th century, with the first farm built in 1906.
 The farms provide meat for local consumption and wool mainly for export.
 Some 20,000 lambs are slaughtered annually in Narsaq by the state-owned Neqi A/S. The lack of private land ownership rights on Greenland forces farmers to jointly agree to terms of land usage.
 In the south, there is also a small cattle farm.

 Reindeer herding has been introduced to Greenland in waves since 1952.
 Supervision by Scandinavian Sami ended in 1978 and subsequent results were dismal.
 Repeated attempts in mid-west Greenland in the 1980s and the 1990s failed due to the immobility of the herds, which destroyed their forage.
 In 1998, the remaining herd was sold to the Nuuk municipality and removed through hunting.
-At that point, only one Greenlander was still a deerherd; the rest – about 20 people – were still hired Norwegian Sami.
+At that point, only one Greenlander was still a deer herder; the rest – about 20 people – were still hired Norwegian Sami.
 Although the conclusion was drawn that reindeer herding was incompatible with the local culture, the southern herds continue to prosper.
 In 2008, there was still a strong herd at the Isortoq Reindeer Station maintained by the Icelander Stefán Magnússon and Norwegian Ole Kristiansen.